openbabel/documentation/Command-line_tools/Rosetta.rst

 * Find the graph diameter
 * Break rotatable bonds and report the fragments
 * Change stereochemistry of certain atoms in SMILES file

+To handle these tasks, you need to use the Open Babel library directly.
+This is the subject of the next section.